BCA sled ambassador Mike Duffy gives eight great recommendations for properly setting up a snowmobile for backcountry rescue.

 By BCA Sled Ambassador Mike Duffy, published for The Avalanche Review: Using Snowmobiles for Avalanche Rescue.

 The Snowmobile: The type of snowmobile used (utility vs. deep powder) is a common debate.
-Here’s my thinking: Getting stuck will delay the rescue substantially.
-The two-up utility snowmobiles that most ski patrols and many mountain rescue teams use are not the best tool for getting into difficult terrain.
-They’re too heavy, can’t get to many areas and take too long to get unstuck.
+Here's my thinking: Getting stuck will delay the rescue substantially.
+The two-up utility snowmobiles that most ski patrols and many mountain rescue teams use are not the best tools for getting into difficult terrain.
+They're too heavy, can't get too many areas, and take too long to get unstuck.
 For backcountry rescues, light and fast is the way to go.
 I have been using Ski-Doo Summits for years.
-They are extremely reliable, low maintenance, have a “LINQ” system to easily attach extra fuel, ski racks, two-up seat and tunnel bag.
-At the end of the season with the Etec engine, add fuel stabilizer, start the sled, hit a few buttons and it lubricates the engine for summer storage.
-Doesn’t get any easier.
+They are extremely reliable, low maintenance, have a LINQ system to easily attach extra fuel, ski racks, two-up seat, and tunnel bag.
+At the end of the season with the Etec engine, add fuel stabilizer, start the sled, hit a few buttons, and lubricates the engine for summer storage.
+Doesn't get any easier.
 Track length.
-163” or greater for deep snow.
+163 or greater for deep snow.
 The longer the better.

 Snowmobile Riding Gear: We use motocross helmets with goggles.
 Cold temperatures require face protection, balaclava.
-Also have spare goggles and clear lens for night riding.
+Also, have spare goggles and a clear lens for night riding.
 Motocross helmet prevents fogging and allows you to breathe better, especially

 Snowmobile Gear Storage: Less weight on the rider makes for less fatigue and more maneuverability.
 I carry first aid, survival, and avalanche gear on me.
 The nonessentials are in my tunnel bag.
 In snowmobiling when using airbag packs, we carry two shovels.
 One on the rider, one on the snowmobile.
 If you get stuck, you pull the shovel off the tunnel bag instead of taking off your pack to access the shovel.
 This gives you the safety of the airbag at all times.
 If the sled gets buried, you still have a shovel.